rlhjansen/Point2PointRoutability/README.md

     python setup_experiment.py

-[TODO: time it] run the experiment (this takes 3-4 days on our setup, with multiprocessing on 10 cpus):
+run the experiment (this takes 2 days and 14 hours on our setup, with multiprocessing on 10 cpus):

     python run_experiment.py